Birthday: September 16, 1923 (Virgo)

 Born In: Singapore, Straits Settlements

 Lee Kuan Yew, the first Prime Minister of the Republic of Singapore, is regarded as the founding father of modern Singapore.
-His dream of making Singapore a part of the Federation of Malaysia was shattered.
-Continuing as the Prime Minister of the new republic, he was beset with numerous problems that mainly stemmed from the nation's limited natural resources.
-Though he adopted the policies of non-alignment and neutrality for Singapore, he did not take his country’s independence for granted.
-Apart from strengthening its military might, he brought in conscription.
+His dream of making Singapore a part of the Federation of Malaysia was disrupted when Singapore joined in 1963, but was expelled in 1965, due to political and racial tensions.
+Continuing as the Prime Minister of the new republic, he was beset with numerous problems, primarily stemming from the nation's limited natural resources.
+Though he adopted the policies of non-alignment and neutrality for Singapore, he did not take the country’s independence for granted.
+Apart from strengthening its military might, he introduced National Service (conscription) in 1967.
 He encouraged foreign investment, developed the necessary infrastructure, ensured racial harmony, and eliminated corruption.
-During his three decades as Prime Minister, Singapore achieved a per capita income next only to Japan's in East Asia, and emerged as a chief financial hub in the region.
-He is responsible for grooming the people of Singapore as the most disciplined and hard working people in the world.
-Though widely admired, his autocratic methods invited criticism.
-He did not tolerate dissent from political opponents and the media.
+During his three decades as Prime Minister, Singapore achieved significant economic growth, eventually boasting one of the highest per capita incomes in East Asia, and emerged as a chief financial hub in the region.
+He was responsible for grooming Singaporeans into a disciplined and hardworking populace.
+Though widely admired, his autocratic methods, including the suppression of dissent from political opponents and the media, invited criticism.

 Also Known As: Harry Lee Kuan Yew